How do I ...?

 1. Stow an Echo and Examples of Damage from Improperly-Stowed Echos

-2. Using the locks on the Echos
+2. Use the locks on the Echos

-3. Reporting a Maintenance Issue
+3. Report a Maintenance Issue

 Stow an Echo?